UbiquityRobotics/learn/doing_more/lidar_navigation.md

     Edit to replace ```scan_topic_name``` with ```scan``` where ros::Publisher_scan_pub is setup catkin_make

-# A How To Get Our Demo Launch Files
+## How To Get Our Demo Launch Files

 You will need to update your ~/catkin_ws/src/demos  repository in order to get the launch files.
 The command below will pull the new magni_lidar folder into catkin_ws/src/demos folder by doing a pull for your existing demo folder below.
 The actual location of the magni_lidar demo on github is :  https://github.com/UbiquityRobotics/demos/tree/master/magni_lidar